Short-term funding crunch pushes European companies into bonds

 U.S. commercial paper rates, widely used and referenced in the European market as well, are seeing their spread over benchmarks balloon out alarmingly, despite measures taken by the Federal Reserve.

-The three-month commercial paper rate in the United States has seen its spread over three-month Treasury bills go from 10 basis points at the start of March to 160 basis points.
+The three-month commercial paper rate in the United States US3MCPAB= has seen its spread over three-month Treasury bills US3MT=RR go from 10 basis points at the start of March to 160 basis points.

 ($1 = 0.9044 euros)